dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_studying.md

 <div id="studyingbefore5" class="collapse">
 <ol>
-<li> Collect related course materials before beginning an assignment.
+<li> Collect related course materials before you begin studying.
 Keep course materials in a binder and make sure you have class work from each class. </li>
 <li> If you feel overwhelmed by the material, stay calm, seek help from classmates or your teacher, and organize the information in a way that makes the most sense to you. </li>
 </ol>
 <br>